7 Flat Fee MLS Companies in Michigan to Sell Your FSBO Home

 What is a flat fee MLS listing service?

-Although normally only licensed real estate agents can access and post listings on a local MLS, there are a number of different services in Michigan and other states that provide MLS services for a flat fee.
-These flat fee MLS companies enable FSBO sellers to bypass the traditional agent and get their home included on the MLS.
+Even when the real estate market was red-hot, most sellers relied on the MLS to reach buyers.
+Only licensed real estate agents can access and post listings on a local MLS, but several companies in Michigan and other states provide MLS services for a flat fee.
+These flat fee MLS companies enable FSBO sellers in Michigan to bypass the traditional agent and get their home included in the MLS.

 How much does a flat fee MLS service cost in Michigan?

-Flat fee MLS services vary in price, depending on the perks you want and how much assistance you need.
-Most companies will offer a basic package that lists your house on the MLS.
 From there, the company might charge for everything from longer time on the MLS and higher photo allotments to broker assistance, yard signs, lock boxes, or other features.
-In general flat fee MLS services in Michigan cost approximately $95-$2,000.
+In general, flat fee MLS services in Michigan cost approximately $95 to $2,000.

 Flat fee MLS listing companies in Michigan